Cro3SwI2mer/Code-for-Bachelor-thesis/README.md

 # Code-for-Bachelor-thesis

-This repository concists of Jupyter notebook, in which analysis of several Russian ETF is performed
+This repository consists of Jupyter notebook, in which analysis of several Russian ETF is performed